mishoo/UglifyJS/README.md

   [source map options](#source-map-options).

-- `toplevel` (default `false`) - set to `true` if you wish to enable top level variable and function name mangling and to drop unused variable and functions.
+- `toplevel` (default `false`) - set to `true` if you wish to enable top level variable and function name mangling and to drop unused variables and functions.

 - `ast` (default `false`) - set to `true` if you wish to have the `ast` set in the minify result.